-- (1) (see Letter F) Exceptions to the above are limited to the following (employees assigned to the Tire Building classification may not utilize these exceptions): - (i) Movement to a higher rated job or daywork-with-incentive job in the department. - (ii) Movement to a key classification consistent with paragraph (e), below. - (iii) Movement to a job on which the employee is previously qualified. - (iv) Movement to a classification from which the employee had been involuntarily moved. - (v) Movement from the Utility and Service pool at Russellville, or another pool in accordance with paragraph (d) below.

-bidding cycle will occur.
+- (1) Exceptions to the above are limited to the following (employees assigned to the Tire Building classification may not utilize these exceptions): - (i) Movement to a higher rated job or daywork-with-incentive job in the department. - (ii) Movement to a key classification consistent with paragraph (e), below. - (iii) Movement to a job on which the employee is previously qualified. - (iv) Movement to a classification from which the employee had been involuntarily moved. - (v) Movement from the Utility and Service pool at Russellville, or another pool in accordance with paragraph (d) below. - (2) When a permanent opening exists in a classification within a department, the Company shall post a notice in the department indicating that the opening exists and that a bidding cycle will occur.
 The notice shall be posted for a period which will include one working day for each crew.
 At the conclusion of the posting period, the initial opening in the classification and all resulting openings in that bidding cycle will be filled from the classification transfer requests on file at that time.
 The most senior employee in the department who has a valid classification transfer request on file in the department at that time will be awarded an opening in the classification.
 In the case of key classifications, paragraph (e) below will apply.
 An employee may withdraw a classification transfer request, upon notification to his supervisor, prior to the conclusion of the posting period.
 When no such transfer requests are on file, the provisions of paragraph (b)(2) below shall apply.
-There shall be no more than two voluntary intradepartment moves per original vacancy.

-(3) An employee who is awarded an opening under the provisions of Section 3(a) shall be placed in the opening within 30 days.
+There shall be no more than two voluntary intradepartment moves per original vacancy. - (3) An employee who is awarded an opening under the provisions of Section 3(a) shall be placed in the opening within 30 days.